Small-Fish-Dev/small-fish-dev.github.io/src/blogs/msc_wheat.md

 --graph showing required assets for the cliff material--

-Cliff shader will be uploaded to asset.party later, too.
+Cliff shader will be uploaded to sbox.game later, too.
 There are a few things I'd like to improve before that, and provide better documentation how to use it and how can you generate mesh data maps.